Going to a Go-Go (song): Other covers

-The song was also a UK top 50 hit in 1975 by The Sharonettes.
+The song was also a top UK Top 50 hit in 1975 by the Sharonettes.

-Phil Collins recorded a cover during the sessions of his 2010 album Going Back.
+Phil Collins recorded a cover during the sessions for his 2010 album Going Back.
+Paul Weller released a cover of the song as a single on Third Man Records in 2021; it reached No. 59 in the Official Singles Sales Chart, No. 6 in the Official Physical Singles Chart, and No. 3 in the Official Vinyl Singles Chart.

 The Miracles' "Going To A Go-Go" was referenced by Arthur Conley in his 1967 hit tune, "Sweet Soul Music".